Coolman513/GERTRUDE/README.md

 # GERTRUDE Discord Bot

-GERTRUDE is a discord bot used for tracking your Music Ripping progress, modified from 9vult's [nino](https://github.com/9vult/nino)
+Gertrude is a discord bot used for tracking your Music Ripping progress, modified from 9vult's nino

 ****

 ### Setup

  - GERTRUDE, just like Nino, requires a [Firebase Real-Time Database](https://firebase.google.com/docs/database) for logging and leaderboards.
-The base tier is free, and it is highly unlikely GERTRUDE will ever generate enough data to exceed the base tier.
+The base tier is free, and it is highly unlikely Nino will ever generate enough data to exceed the base tier.

 Create a `.env` file in the project root and add the following to it: